The Rosamund Smith Mooting Competition

 The four students who reach the final will take part in a mooting visit to the United States; visits alternate between the University of North Carolina in Chapel Hill and Pepperdine University in Malibu, California.
 Each finalist will also receive a wig and gown.

-An introductory evening will be held 18:00-19:30 on Monday 13 November 2017 to provide useful information and tips for mooters before the competition gets underway.
+An Introductory Evening will be held on Wednesday 5 December to provide useful information and tips for registered participants before the competition gets underway.

 The Moot Heats will begin in January and continue into May.
 The semi-finals and the final will be held in Hall before dinner in June and October respectively.